 The ankle and foot are part of a series of joints known as the kinetic chain.
 The foot’s ability to move affects the knee, hip, lower back, and spine.
 If the ankle moves poorly, so will her hip.
 Any twisting movement of the leg will impart forces that can damage the knee, as well as affect the way her core muscles work.
 This is explained in detail in the book Cheating Mother Nature, what you need to know to beat chronic pain.
 Cheating Mother Nature was written for the public, so they can understand why they hurt and have the knowledge to better choose the people that can help them when they can no longer successfully self treat painful problems.

 The important thing to learn from this patient’s problem is that foot problems can cause damage to the knee and the hip and if the person overpronates or the foot turns out, over time, it can damage the knee and cause back pain.
 It is important to find a health care provider who will look at you, not just your symptoms since these are problems of mechanical origin.
 People with chronic pain require a good body mechanic.
 Most chiropractors who are certified or diplomate in sports injuries are most likely to best help you with a problem like this.

 Who should you visit first to get the best diagnosis and treatment for the problem?

-It can be frustrating to be sent from doctor to doctor who are trained to look at your painful parts, and treat them often unsuccessfully.
+It can be frustrating to be sent from doctor to doctor who is trained to look at your painful parts and treat them often unsuccessfully.
 The body is holistic in the way it works, so why are doctors trained to look at us as if we are not the sum of our parts.